-Reflective essay of self-practice with CBT methods (2000 words) to meet learning outcome 3 this will comprise 30% of the weighting for the module
+Essay- Reflective essay of self-practice with CBT methods (2000 words) to meet learning outcome 3, this will comprise 30% of the weighting of the module assessment.

-Evidence-base essay (3000 words) to meet learning outcome 2 this will comprise 40% of the weighting for the module.
+Essay- Evidence-base essay (3000 words) to meet learning outcome 2, this will comprise 40% of the weighting of the module assessment.

-Objective Structured Clinical Examination (OSCE) to meet learning outcome 1 this has 30% weighting.
+Practical Assessment- Objective Structured Clinical Examination (OSCE) to meet learning outcome 1, this will comprise 30% of the weighting of the module assessment.